Can Insurance Companies Deny Claims for Pre-Existing Conditions?

 What Is a Pre-Existing Condition?

 A pre-existing condition is an injury or health issue that affects someone before they were involved in the accident that is the subject of the claim or litigation.
-An insurance company may consider the following to be pre-existing conditions:
+An insurance company may consider the following to be pre-existing:

 - Back injuries